MohammedTashifManna/Langchain-Beginners/README.md

 Install the packages using the below command uv add -r .\requirements.txt

-Create the .env file and paste your Groq API key with the variable name mentioned below GROQ_API_KEY="Enter your API Key Here"
+Create the .env file and paste your Groq API key with the variable name mentioned below:

+GROQ_API_KEY="Enter your API Key Here"

 run the main.py file code.